 We are now integrating webRTC Call Center applications either as an appliance or as a cloud in the form of InstaVoice, FACEmeeting, TokBox and Tawk.
 Clearly, some customer service applications are more visual and can benefit more immediately than others by adding a video component.
 Clearly, technical support or instructional applications are at the top of the list.
 Can American Express be far behind.
 Are you more likely to interact with a credit card company representative you can see in addition to hear?
 (We can only guess at what the HR impact will be on Contact Centers that adopt webRTC, but that is another topic and also worthy of discussion).

-We would welcome the opportunity to discuss the concept of webRTC within the context of a real contact center application, so call click or email!
+We would welcome the opportunity to do some CISCO Training or ShoreTel Training and discuss the concept of webRTC within the context of a real contact center application, so call click or email!
 You will be “seeing” a lot more of this from DrVoIP and others, so stay tuned!